denten-papers/xp-routledge/dh-book-proposal.md

 modern university.

-As universities across the country and globally invest in programs related to the DH movement,[^ln-dh] a need arises for a programmatic vision of a field that can guide the formation of certificate programs, research labs, and undergraduate curricula.
+As universities across the country and globally invest in programs related to the digital humanities,[^ln-dh] a need arises for a programmatic vision of a field that can guide the formation of certificate programs, research labs, and undergraduate curricula.
 I plan for the present volume to answer the demand for such a vision and to go further in creating a paradigmatic "introduction to the